 All students in Key Stage 3 study Drama, covering a diverse range of topics.

 In Year 7 students study ‘Introduction to Drama’, ‘Darkwood Manor – process drama’, ‘Greek Theatre’, ‘School Show characterisation’, ‘Harriet Tubman’ and ‘Dance Fest characterisation/mime.’

 In Year 8 students study ‘Melodrama’, ‘Craig and Bentley’, ‘Shakespeare – Hamlet’, Commedia dell’arte’, ‘Lord of the Flies’ and ‘Dance Fest characterisation/Intro to GCSE Drama’.

 Key Stage 4

 At Key Stage 4 we offer AQA GCSE in Drama.
 In lessons, students will gain a practical understanding of the dramatic skills which can be used to communicate with an audience.

-Through a series of projects, students will apply and adapt their skills and aim to perform roles with creativity and originality.
+Students will apply and adapt their skills and experiment with dramatic techniques to perform roles with creativity and originality.

-The content of the course is varied and students will explore the use of mime, movement, role plays, script work, improvisation, physical theatre and live theatre performances.
+The content of the course is varied and students will explore the methodologies of drama practitioners, experiment with a range of styles and techniques, improvise, devise, and analyse and evaluate live theatre performances.
 The strong creative element requires students to create group pieces in response to stimuli designed to explore feelings, ideas and the world around us.